FjjDessoyCaraballo/webcrawler/README.md

 ____
 ## Disclaimer

 This project was designed for educational purposes only.
-When using Crawler or any other webcrawling methods, obey web etiquette of complying to `Robots.txt`.
+When using Crawler or any other webcrawling methods, obey web etiquette of complying to [Robots.txt](https://developers.google.com/search/docs/crawling-indexing/robots/intro).